Remembering the Old Ways. Rekindling the Sacred Connection

 Disclaimer

 In The Old Way Institute is not affiliated with any tribal government or nation.
-While we may share Traditional Knowledge, stories, or plant knowledge, we do so only with permission, proper attribution, and cultural context.
+While we may share Traditional Knowledge stories or plant knowledge, we do so only with permission, proper attribution, and cultural context.
 Our work does not speak on behalf of any Indigenous community.
-We serve as stewards of what has been entrusted to us and approach all content with humility, reverence, and a commitment to cultural integrity.
+We serve as stewards of what has been entrusted to us, approaching all content with humility, reverence, and a commitment to cultural integrity.

 We acknowledge that not all teachings are meant to be shared publicly.
-We avoid sacred, ceremonial, or private knowledge unless explicitly offered for educational and preservation purposes.
+We refrain from disclosing sacred ceremonial or private knowledge unless explicitly offered for educational and preservation purposes.